huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 ::: details Ubuntu Linux

-We use OpenVPN to ensure encrypted communication between your local machine and HUNT Cloud.
+We use OpenVPN to ensure encrypted communication between your local computer and HUNT Cloud.

 Install the **`openvpn`** and **`network-manager-openvpn-gnome`** packages from the standard repositories.